BMB-STAT/BMB-STAT5/chapter1.md

 `@instructions`
 We want to assess the walking speed among 3 population groups categorised by the treatment received following a knee injury.

-Look at the dataset named walk.
-If you look at the data, you see that you have 2 columns: one column contains walking speed values (numerical values) and the second column the corresponding groups.
+Look at the dataset named `walk`.
+If you look at the data, you see that you have 2 columns: one column contains walking `speed` values (numerical values) and the second column the corresponding groups.
 These are categorical values.
 The categorical values dictate how to group your data.

 We want to test the following null hypothesis: